Prince Andrew & the Epstein Scandal: Aftermath

-On 20 November 2019, a statement from Buckingham Palace announced that Prince Andrew was suspending his public duties "for the foreseeable future".
-The decision, made with the consent of the Queen, was accompanied by insistence that the Duke sympathised with Epstein's victims.
+On 20 November 2019, a statement from Buckingham Palace announced that Andrew was suspending his public duties "for the foreseeable future".
+The decision, made with the consent of Elizabeth II, was accompanied by insistence that Andrew sympathised with Epstein's victims.
 In the days following the interview, Andrew relinquished his role as chancellor of the University of Huddersfield.
 The accountancy firm KPMG announced it would not be renewing its sponsorship of Andrew's entrepreneurial scheme Pitch@Palace, and Standard Chartered also withdrew its support.
 The palace later confirmed that Andrew was to step down from all 230 of his patronages.

-On 28 January 2020, US Attorney Geoffrey Berman stated that Prince Andrew had provided "zero co-operation" with federal prosecutors and the FBI regarding the ongoing investigations into Epstein, despite his initial promise in the Newsnight interview when he said he was willing to help the authorities.
+On 28 January 2020, American attorney Geoffrey Berman stated that Andrew had provided "zero co-operation" with federal prosecutors and the Federal Bureau of Investigation (FBI) regarding the ongoing investigations into Epstein, despite his initial promise in the Newsnight interview when he said he was willing to help the authorities.
 In April 2020, it was reported that the Duke of York Young Champions Trophy would not be played any more, after all activities carried out by the Prince Andrew Charitable Trust were stopped.
 It was revealed in the next month that the trust was under investigation by the Charity Commission regarding some regulatory issues about £350,000 of payments to his former private secretary Amanda Thirsk.

 According to The Times, senior personnel in the British Army and Royal Navy considered Andrew to be an embarrassment to the military and believed he should be stripped of his military roles.
 Newsweek reported that a majority of British citizens believed Andrew should be stripped of his titles and extradited to the United States.

-In May 2020, it was announced that Prince Andrew would permanently resign from all his public roles over his Epstein ties.
+In May 2020, it was announced that Andrew would permanently resign from all his public roles over his Epstein ties.

 In 2021, Sigrid McCawley, one of Virginia Giuffre's lawyers, said that she believed the interview would strengthen the case against Andrew in legal action Giuffre was taking against him.
 McCawley stated that the interview would be part of the case against Andrew.

-The Kunts published a song ridiculing Andrew's claim that he cannot sweat, and his claim that he was at Pizza Express Woking with the title "Prince Andrew Is a Sweaty Nonce".
+In January 2022, Queen Elizabeth II removed Andrew's military affiliations and royal patronages, and confirmed that he would no longer use the style "His Royal Highness" in any official capacity.